kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

 STEPS TO MOVE FROM 0.1.4 - 2.0!!

- We will be backing up your world and them moving it all over.
+ We will be backing up your world and then moving it all over.
 This seems to be the best way to handle this.
  Start by stopping your current world!

  `ELSM stop`